How to Prepare an Environment Paper for the UPSC Exam? A Guide to The Civil Services Examination

 Should You Prepare Environment for UPSC Seriously?

 Yes, you must.
-Environment & Ecology is an important topic from the perspective of both the IAS Prelims syllabus and the IAS mains.
+Environment and ecology is an important topic from the perspective of both the IAS Prelims syllabus and the IAS mains.

-It won’t be a wise decision to take preparation for environment lightly.
+It won’t be a wise decision to take preparation for the environment lightly.

-You must study ecological terms like Ecotone, the Ecological ecosystem, Food chain in the ecosystem., environmental deterioration and its effects on human beings.
+You must study the environmental impact assessment for UPSC.
+Gather knowledge on ecological terms like ecotone, the ecological ecosystem, the food chain in the ecosystem., environmental deterioration and its effects on human beings.

 Study International Union for Conservation of Nature and Natural Resources (IUCN), why biodiversity is important for human survival, Red Data Book and Biodiversity Hotspots.